 Alzheimer’s disease: Do medications containing memantine help?

 Medications containing the drug memantine are supposed to help people who have Alzheimer’s disease remember things and better manage their daily tasks.
-Trials show that memantine can somewhat delay the deterioration of mental abilities.
+Studies show that memantine can somewhat delay the worsening of mental abilities.
 Other abilities important to daily life may also last longer.more

 Head and neck tumors: Is a PET examination more exact than routine examinations, and does it lead to better treatment?

 It is not yet clear whether cancer in the head and neck region can be diagnosed more precisely by using positron emission tomography (PET) or PET / computed tomography (PET/CT), and whether recurrences can be more reliably detected than is possible with standard examinations.
 It has also not been possible to estimate what kind of an influence it has on the success of treatment.more

 After a stroke: Does treatment with dipyridamole and ASA have a benefit?

 A combination therapy of dipyridamole and ASA has more adverse effects than clopidogrel or ASA alone.
 It is not proven that the combination drug has benefits over clopidogrel or ASA alone.more

 After a heart attack: How do clopidogrel and prasugrel compare?

 Treatment with prasugrel and acetylsalicylic acid (ASA) aims to lower the risk of complications for people after a heart attack and associated intervention.
 Prasugrel and ASA seem to lower especially the risk of having more non-fatal heart attacks better than clopidogrel and ASA.
 But prasugrel does more often lead to serious bleeding.more